 No one has favorited this theater yet

 Opened in December 1914 as the Toy Theatre.
 Later renamed Copley Theatre.
-It became a movie theatre named the Capri Theater and was ’re-opened' in the 1960’s.
-Ran “Breakfast at Tiffany’s”, “La Dolce Vita” and a revival of “Modern Times”.
+It became a movie theatre named the Capri Theater and in 1960 was remdeled to the plans of architect Louis Chiaramonte.
+It Ran “Breakfast at Tiffany’s”, “La Dolce Vita” and a revival of “Modern Times”.

 Some of G.B.
 Shaw’s plays had their American premiere there.
 Next door was a lounge named ‘the Stage’.